wazuh/wazuh-documentation/source/user-manual/manager/manual-integration.rst

     # /var/ossec/bin/ossec-control restart

-Integrations are configured in the file ``etc/ossec.conf``, which is located inside your Wazuh installation directory.
-Add the following inside *<ossec_config> </ossec_config>* to configure this integration:
+Integrations are configured in the ``etc/ossec.conf`` file which is located inside your Wazuh installation directory.
+Add the following information inside *<ossec_config> </ossec_config>* to configure integration:

 .. code-block:: xml